nvdaaddons/DevGuide/readme.md

 The NVDA objects (or simply called objects) contains a number of useful properties or atributes.
 These include the object's name, its value (checked, text of the edit window, etc.), role (check box, window, embedded object, etc., location (screen coordinates) and more.
 NVDA objects also contain useful methods for manipulating them, such as changing the value of the object, reacting to events for the object (gains focus, value changed, etc.) and so on.

 In many situations, an NvDA object may belong to a class of related objects.
 For each object classes, NvDA provides ways of handling them.
 These classes include IAccessible, JAB, UIA and so forth.
-These classes and behaviors for each class of objects is defined in NVDAObjects directory in the NvDA source code, and to use them in your add-on, import the appropriate object class handler for the object you're using (e.g. if you're working with an IAccessible object, impore NVDAObjects.IAccessible.).
+These classes and behaviors for each class of objects is defined in NVDAObjects directory in the NvDA source code, and to use them in your add-on, import the appropriate object class handler for the object you're using (e.g. if you're working with an IAccessible object, import NVDAObjects.IAccessible.).

 Two of these object classes merit special mention: virtual buffers and tree interceptors.
 A tree interceptor allows NvDA to work with a "tree" of objects as though they are just one object.
 A special case of tree interceptor is virtual buffer, which allows NVDA to work with complex documents such as PDF documents.